 \subsection{Unsplittable 3-CVRP}

-We improve the ratio from $1.792$~\cite{gupta2023local} to $3/2=1.500$ for unsplittable 3-CVRP.
-Note that this ratio is already the ratio for splittable 3-CVRP.
-Any further improvement on unsplittable 3-CVRP will also improve splittable 3-CVRP.
+For unsplittable 3-CVRP, we will improve the approximation ratio from $1.792$~\cite{gupta2023local} to $\frac{3}{2}=1.500$.
+Note that this is already the approximation ratio for splittable 3-CVRP.
+Thus, any further improvement on unsplittable 3-CVRP would also apply to splittable 3-CVRP.

-By Assumption~\ref{ass3}, no customer's demand is greater than 2.
-Thus, the demand of each customer is either 1 or 2.
-Our algorithm contains three steps.
+By Assumption~\ref{ass3}, no customer has a demand greater than 2.
+Therefore, each customer's demand is either 1 or 2.
+Our algorithm has three main steps.

-First, we find a cycle packing $\C^{**}$ on all customers $V$, where $\left|C_i\right|=\sum_{v_j\in C_i}d_j\geq 3$ for each $C_i\in \C^{**}$.
-The cycle packing $\C^{**}$ is computed in the following way: we consider the instance as a unit-demand instance $G'$ by taking each customer $v_i$ as $d_i$ customers with the unit-demand as the same place.
-Then, we use the polynomial time algorithm in~\cite{hartvigsen1984extensions} to find a minimum cycle packing $\C^*$ in $G'[V']$.
-Note that $\C^*$ may not be a cycle packing for the original graph $G[V]$.
+First, we find a cycle cover $\C^{**}$ on all customers $V$, where $\left|C_i\right|=\sum_{v_j\in C_i}d_j\geq 3$ for each $C_i\in \C^{**}$.
+The cycle cover $\C^{**}$ is computed in the following way: we construct a unit-demand instance $G'$ by replacing each customer $v_i$ with $d_i$ unit-demand customers as the same place.
+Then, we use the polynomial time algorithm in~\cite{hartvigsen1984extensions,schrijver2003combinatorial} to find a minimum weight cycle cover $\C^*$ in $G'[V']$, where $V'$ denotes the set of all customers in $G'$.
+Note that $\C^*$ may not be a cycle cover in the original graph $G[V]$.
 For a vertex $v_i$, there will be $2d_i$ edges incident on it in $\C^*$.
-So, by shortcutting cycles in $\C^*$, we can get a cycle packing $\C^{**}$ on $V$ such that $w(\C^{**})\leq w(\C^*)$.
+So, by shortcutting the cycles in $\C^*$, we can obtain a cycle cover $\C^{**}$ in $G[V]$ such that $w(\C^{**})\leq w(\C^*)$.

-Second, we will deal with all 2-demand customers: if a cycle $C_i\in \C^{**}$ contains no 1-demand customer or at least two 1-demand customers, assign a trivial tour for each 2-demand customer in $C_i$ and obtain a small cycle $C'_i$ from $C_i$ by shortcutting all 2-demand customers (having been delivered); if a cycle $C\in \C^{**}$ contains exactly one 1-demand customer $u$, then there is at least one 2-demand customer $u'$ in $C$, and we assign a tour $T$ visiting the two customers $u$ and $u'$ only and a trivial tour for each other 2-demand customer in $C$ except $u'$.
-Now we get a cycle packing $\C'=\{C'_i\}$ on all customers that have not been delivered yet.
-These customers are 1-demand customers.
+Second, we deal with all 2-demand customers: if a cycle $C_i\in \C^{**}$ contains no 1-demand customers or at least two 1-demand customers, assign a trivial tour for each 2-demand customer in $C_i$ and then obtain a cycle $C'_i$ from $C_i$ by shortcutting all 2-demand customers (having been delivered); if a cycle $C\in \C^{**}$ contains exactly one 1-demand customer $u$, then there is at least one 2-demand customer $u'$ in $C$, and we assign a tour $T$ visiting only the two customers $u$ and $u'$ and a trivial tour for each 2-demand customer in $C$ except $u'$.
+Now, we obtain a cycle cover $\C'=\{C'_i\}$ on all customers that have not been delivered yet.
+These customers are all 1-demand customers.